The Excel Match and Choose functions both look up information from an array of data.

 if you do actually want to find the ? or * character, type the ~ symbol before this character in your search.eg. the condition "A*e" will match all cells containing a text string beginning with "A" and ending in "e".

-It is also useful to know the wildcards that can be used with text strings, when the [match_type] argument is set to 0 (requiring an exact match).
-These are shown on the right.
+Wildcards can be used with text strings, when the [match_type] argument is set to 0 (requiring an exact match).
+This is illustrated in the examples below.

 The following spreadsheet shows the Excel Match function used with the [match_type] argument set to 0.
 Therefore, in these examples, the function only returns a result if an exact match to the lookup_value is found.
 Otherwise, the function returns an error.